evmcnb/quartz-v3/content/Respiratory Exam.md

 ##### Hepatojugular Reflux Test (not Performed in an OSCE)

-The hepatojugular reflux test involves the application of pressure to the liver whilst observing for a sustained rise in JVP.
+The hepatojugular reflux test involves the <span style="color:#ff0000">application of pressure to the liver</span> whilst observing for a sustained rise in JVP.

 - In healthy individuals, this rise should last **no longer than 1-2 cardiac cycles** (it should then fall).
-- If the rise in JVP is **sustained** and **equal to or greater than 4cm** this is deemed a **positive result**.
+- If the rise in JVP is <span style="color:#00ffff">sustained and equal to or greater than 4cm</span> this is deemed a **positive result**.

 A **positive hepatojugular reflux result** suggests the **right ventricle is unable to accommodate an increased venous return**, but it is **not diagnostic** of any specific condition.

 ##### Trachea Position

-Anything that can shift the mediastinum can cause tracheal deviation
+<span style="color:#00ffff">Anything that can shift the mediastinum can cause tracheal deviation</span>

 1. Ensure patient neck is comfortable - position chin slightly downwards
 2. Dip your index finger into the thorax beside the trachea